Accessibility Options

 Your physiotherapist might also be able to advise an individual on use of appropriate equipment such as wheelchairs and pressure relieving cushions, exercise equipment and electrical muscle stimulators (EMS)/Functional Electrical Stimulation (FES) e.g. Odstock Pace, Bioness Go and Exoskeletons including REX.

-Call 0800 043 0327 to find out more information about our Transverse Myelitis therapy services or fill out a contact form for a call back.
+Call 0800 043 0327 to find out more information about our Transverse Myelitis therapy services or contact us to book an initial assessment.

 Charcot Marie Tooth